Stefon Diggs

-Early years
+Early life

 Diggs attended Our Lady of Good Counsel High School in Montgomery County, Maryland, where he played football and ran track.
 He recorded 810 yards receiving with 23 touchdowns as a junior in 2010, and was runner-up for the Gatorade Maryland Player of the Year.
 As a senior, he recorded 770 yards receiving and 8 touchdowns, and racked up 277 rushing yards and three more touchdowns on the ground; he also saw time on defense, recording 31.5 tackles, 5.5 tackles for loss, and 1 sack.
 In recognition of his efforts, he was a first team All-metro selection at wide receiver by The Washington Post and All-county selection by the Montgomery Gazette.
 Following his senior season, he was named MVP of the U.S. Army All-American Junior Combine in 2011 and was invited to play in the 2012 U.S. Army All-American Bowl.

 In track and field, Diggs competed as a sprinter.
 In 2011, he placed 7th in the 100-meter dash in the prelims of the Bill Carver T&F Classic with a time of 12.00 seconds and helped lead his 4 × 200 m team to a third-place finish with a time of 1:32.10 minutes.
 The members of that relay consisted of fellow NFL players Kendall Fuller, Blake Countess, and a National Champion 400m sprinter Sean Sutton.
 As a senior, he recorded a personal-best time of 22.30 seconds in the 200-meter dash at the Darius Ray Invitational and ran a third leg on the 4 × 100 m squad, helping the Falcons earn a second-place finish with a time of 43.50 seconds.
 He was also timed at 4.43 seconds in the 40-yard dash.

 A consensus five-star recruit, Diggs was viewed as one of the best players in the nation.
 He was considered the second-best wide receiver recruit in the nation and was rated as the No.1 recruit in the state of Maryland by Rivals.com.
 He was ranked as the No. 13 prospect in the nation and the No. 3 athlete in the class of 2012 by ESPN.com.
 Scout.com rated him as the No. 2 wide receiver prospect in the nation.
 Diggs chose to stay close to home and committed to the University of Maryland on February 10, 2012.
 He also had scholarship offers from Florida, USC, Cal, Ohio State, and Auburn, among others.